Whale Sharks Bask at Surface to Get Warm

 Office Closure Advisory

-We want to inform you that the Island Trek Tours office will be closed on September 20, 2025 (Saturday) as we will be holding our company team building and outing.
+We would like to inform you that the Island Trek Tours office will be closed on December 25, 2025 (Wednesday).

-Bookings made through the website for September 21, 2025, will still be accepted and will be arranged accordingly.
+Bookings made through our website for December 26, 2025 will still be accepted and arranged accordingly.